-A few years ago an Australian public service ad to promote railway safety went viral.
+Are you relying on dumb ways to seek donations?
+A few years ago, a darkly humorous Australian public service ad to promote railway safety went viral.
 Called “Dumb Ways to Die,” the campaign was set to a catchy song with lyrics including,

 - Set fire to your hair.